edubruell/tidyllm/README.md

 temp_example |> groq(.temperature=0)# Same answer

 ```
-## Experimental features
+### Experimental features

 At the moment `ollama()` supports realtime streaming of reply tokens to the console while the model works.
-This is not super useful in the context of a data-analysis centered paper but might be added to other API-functions anyway.
+This is not super useful in the context of a data-analysis centered workflow but might be added to other API-functions anyway.

 ## Future Work

 - **Tool use:** Add support for models ability to use tools
-- **Basic agent workflows:** Add support for some simple agent workflows similar to what `langchain` does.
+- **Expand ollama-API:** Add additional ollama functions and support for embedding models